 PA = Address of the memory location to be programmed.
-Addresses latch on the falling edge of the WE# or CE# pulse, whichever happens later.
+Addresses are latched on the falling edge of the WE# or CE# pulse.
+PD = Data to be programmed at location PA.
+Data is latched on the rising edge of WE# or CE# pulse.